Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex03_Connect_Linux.md

     ![](../Media/l8e3-3.png)

     >**Note:** Your Log Analytics workspace should show **2 Windows computers connected**.
-This corresponds to WIN2 and AZWIN01 virtual machines connected earlier.
+This corresponds to the WIN2 and AZWIN01 virtual machines connected earlier.

 1. Select the tab for **Linux servers**.

-    >**Note:** Your Log Analytics workspace should show **1 Linux computers connected**.
+    >**Note:** Your Log Analytics workspace should show **1 Linux computer connected**.
 This corresponds to the LIN1 (ubuntu1) virtual machine connected earlier with the CEF connector.

 1. Select **Log Analytics agent instructions**.